-Since the European colonial era, globalization opened the world markets to Western consumption and technology.
-But because Western populations, partly by external pressure, are aging, stagnating or even shrinking, in the 21st century, thanks to modern means of communication and transportation, the world’s poor are getting ready to move to the West with tens of millions at a time.
-The economies of their homelands in Africa, Asia, Latin America and the Middle East prove not to be able to provide their explosively growing populations with a meaningful future.
+After the European colonial era, globalization opened the world markets to Western consumption and technology.
+But because Western populations are aging, stagnating or even shrinking in the 21st century, modern means of communication and transportation are helping the world’s poor to move to the West, tens of millions at a time.
+The economies of their homelands in Africa, Asia, Latin America and the Middle East have proven unable to provide their explosively growing populations with a meaningful future.

-Globalization drove urban man to highest productivity and smallest specialization.
-To facilitate billions of individuals living on Earth, we’ve narrowed our lives, and fled in mind-altering drugs and virtual computer worlds, which mimic a long-lost freedom.
-The success of mass man knows no equal.
+Globalization has driven urban man to his highest productivity yet with the smallest specialization.
+To facilitate billions of individuals living on Earth, we’ve narrowed our lives down to that of gears in a machine.
+To cope, we’ve fled in mind-altering drugs and virtual computer worlds that simulate long-lost worlds of freedom.
+The success of mass man has no equal.
 Never have so many people lived so close to each other as for example in Paris, Seoul or Mumbai, cities housing over fifteen thousand people per square mile.

-Cities have become human cowsheds, equipped for the tax industry.
-The pressure of his explosively growing numbers has reduced man to a small cog in an incomprehensible whole.
+Cities have become human cowsheds, self-regulated prison equipped for the tax industry.
+The pressure of mankind’s explosively growing numbers has reduced man to an obedient executioner in an incomprehensible system.
 Although modern ‘progress’ changed feudal serfs into modern employees with more prosperity than medieval kings, it did so at the expense of their humanity.
-The majority of all people alive today now live as sardines in stuffed residential towers, inhumane termite colonies.
+The majority of people alive today live out their lives as sardines, stuffed together in residential towers like termite colonies.

-The modernity that promised people infinite opportunities brought boundless self-deception.
-The technological revolution that Europe cranked up since the 17th century, among others accelerated by the invention of the combustion engine and later atomic energy, led only to worldwide overproduction and overpopulation.
-While the rest of the world, out of fear of losing the struggle for existence, blindly runs after the drunken Western example, the fate of humanity is rooted in the tragic question, “How much are we willing to sacrifice for our survival?”
+The modernity that promised people infinite opportunities brought them boundless self-deception.
+The technological revolution that Europe has cranked up since the 17th century, accelerated by the invention of the combustion engine and later atomic energy, had only led to worldwide overproduction and overpopulation.
+While the rest of the world, out of fear of losing the struggle for existence, is blindly running after the drunken Western example, the fate of mankind is rooted in the tragic question,

-The human hierarchy is like a steep mountain made of loose sand.
+This human hierarchy is like a steep mountain made of loose sand.
 The more effort a subordinate makes in order to climb to the top, the further he will drop back down again.
 This discourages many to even try.
-You have to be born at the top, otherwise you normally won’t get there.
-But when everyone takes the hierarchy by storm at the same, the sand will disperse in all directions, dropping the elites to the bottom.
+You have to be born at the top.
+There’s no path to the top but when everyone takes the hierarchy by storm, the sands will disperse in all directions, eventually dropping the elites to the bottom.

-Because people always possess this latent power to humiliate their elites, and the elites can only defend their power by systematically oppressing the people, both parties treat each other with friendliest contempt.
-What we generally call ‘peacetime’ is actually a ceasefire between the people and the elite, between ordinary and ‘special’ folks, between the quantitative mass man and the self-proclaimed man of quality.
+Because a people always possess this latent power to humiliate its elites and because the elites can only defend their power by oppressing the people, both parties must treat each other with the friendliest contempt.
+What we generally call ‘peacetime’ is a ceasefire between the people and its elites, between ordinary folks and special snowflakes, between the quantitative mass man and the self-proclaimed man of quality.

-Human organization is based on a holy trinity.1 At the top of the hierarchy is the governing power elite with its slavish civil servantry.
-Below it are the relatively autonomous but loyal security forces, including police and army, and finally the people.
-Exclusively, the security forces have the right to use violence against civilians.
+Human organization is based on a holy trinity.
+At the top of the hierarchy, a governing power elite rules with the help of its slavish civil servantry.
+Below it, the relatively autonomous but loyal security forces operate, including a police force and an army.
+Down at the bottom live the people.
+The security forces have the exclusive right to use violence against civilians.
 In exchange for their loyalty, the security forces share in the elite’s prestige.
-As a consequence of that, the people experiences relative peace, like when shepherd dogs keep a herd of sheep in line with threatening barking.
+As a consequence, people experience relative peace of the sort shepherd dogs maintain by barking at a herd of sheep.

-But: the people is being oppressed.
-It is not free, because people must obey the societal order at all times.
+The people are being oppressed.
+Society is not free because people are required to obey the social order.
 I call this the basic order.
-To maintain the basic order, all great civilizations invented the principles of wide-scale social oppression.
-Governing elites rule the people by means of social taboo, societal tradition, religious doctrine, one-sided news coverage and arbitrary legislation.2 In East Asia, for example, Confucius formulated the values of obedience, pacifism and what we nowadays would call mindfulness.
-In the West, clergy spread the teachings of Jesus Christ, the slave who submitted to his suffering.
+To maintain the basic order, great civilizations invented principles of wide-scale social oppression.
+Governing elites rule the people by means of social taboos, traditions, religious doctrine, one-sided news coverage, and arbitrary legislation.
+In East Asia, for example, Confucius formulated the values of obedience, pacifism, and what we would nowadays call mindfulness.
+In the West, Catholic clergy spread the teachings of Jesus Christ, the slave who submitted to his suffering.

-Those social precepts are not set in stone, but continuously adapt to changing circumstances.
-Social taboos essentially serve to control the reproductive rate of the people, as well as its related economic output.3 Because the tameness of the people benefits its larger numbers, and thus increases the military might of its controlling elites, spiritual leaders submitted the masses to their leadership by means of most deceitful manipulation, for example by the promise of an afterlife, reincarnation or, nowadays, capitalist riches, like a pot of gold at the end of the rainbow.4
+Those social precepts are not set in stone but continuously adapt to changing circumstances.
+Social taboos serve to control the reproductive rate of the people as well as its economic output.
+Because the tameness of the people benefits larger numbers, which helps increase the military might of its controlling elites, spiritual leaders submitted the masses to their leadership by means of most deceitful manipulation, for example, by the promise of an afterlife, reincarnation or, nowadays, capitalist riches, like a pot of gold at the end of the rainbow.

 Although the role of tradition and religion appears to have decreased in the increasingly irreligious West, popular television hosts now formulate the political correct taboos that media elites impose a gullible people by threat of social exclusion.
 Political correctness is the religion of modernity.

-In the basic order the people doesn’t live free, but people accept their fate, because in the long term the social order brings them social security.
+In the basic order, the people are serfs.
+They accept their fate because, in the long term, the social order brings them social security.
 That social stability is the strongest argument for democracy.
-Through consensus-driven decision making, a democracy moves considerably slower than other forms of organization, which has the advantage that governments must act less reckless.
-Therefore, the people risk less splurging by autocratic rulers who think they can afford their little adventures with the state.
+Through consensus-driven decision making, a democracy moves considerably slower than other forms of organization.
+This has the advantage that governments must avoid reckless behavior and side-track autocratic rulers who think the State exists to afford them their adventures.

-Thanks to this delayed, but also more expensive form of governance, democracy makes the future more predictable to its citizens.
-Democratic citizens dare to invest more in the longer term, which benefits great public works such as infrastructure, health and education.
+What is the benefit of democracy?
+By slowing down decision making, democracy makes the future more predictable to its citizens.
+Democratic citizens can invest more in the longer term which benefits the creation of great public works such as infrastructure, health, and education.
 A well-governed democracy guarantees its citizens a certain peace of mind.
-Imagine if everyone were allowed to just do whatever they wanted!

 However, democracy also saddles citizens with annoying drawbacks.
-Democracy brings along with it a cumbersome civil servantry, as well as an inefficient or even pointless hierarchy.
-Often, democracy can adequately respond to internal crises, but not always, and even less well in case of unpredictable anarchy from the outside.
+Democracy brings along a cumbersome civil servantry, as well as an inefficient if not pointless hierarchy.
+Democracy can often adequately respond to internal crises, but not always and even less so in case of unpredictable anarchy coming from the outside world.

-In addition, democracy erodes administrative responsibility, because even in case of big mistakes by her governing officials, the people foot the bill for their vote.
-Democratic officials hold much less power than autocratic rulers, but as a consequence, they also feel much less responsible for the result, because they can always pass that responsibility on to the people.
-The people, acting like a herd, fear individual responsibility and preferably wants to give it back to politicians.5 Thus people flee in politically correct conformism—see the bipartisan uniformity in the U.S. Senate.
+In addition, democracy erodes administrative responsibility because even in case of big mistakes by her governing officials, the people foot the bill for their vote.
+Democratic officials hold less power than autocratic rulers, but as a consequence, they also feel much less responsible for the result.
+They can always pass that responsibility on to the people.
+The people, acting like a herd, fears individual responsibility and preferably wants to give it back to politicians.
+Thus, people flee into politically correct conformism—e.g. into bipartisan uniformity.

-It’s a misconception to think democracy naturally leads to prosperity.
-It’s also untrue that building high-quality governing institutions would lead to the foundation of a democracy.
-In reality, precisely the opposite is true: democracy presupposes prosperity6 and without democracy, high-quality institutions have no use.7 Only prosperous peoples can afford themselves the governing inefficiency of a democracy.
+It’s a misconception to think democracy leads to prosperity naturally.
+It’s also untrue that building high-quality governing institutions lead to the foundation of a democracy.
+In reality, precisely the opposite is true: democracy presupposes prosperity and without democracy, high-quality institutions have no use.
+Only prosperous peoples can afford the governing inefficiency of a democracy.
 Poor peoples have no use for impractically expensive institutions.